Thursday, December 14, 2023

 The older mindset tends to describe these are unnecessary.
 I've even had someone describe the non-evil drow, minotaurs, and other uncommon races described as "played out", as if the dwarves with beards and axes griping at the elves of the forests isn't itself cliche at this point.
 The small stable of relatively human races is seen as a bonus... provided they don't go outside "appropriate" for their species, that they're human-like is enough.
 Orcs and humanoids are rejected as above, but there's also examples like Lizardfolk (who have always been Neutral, if cannibals) who are part of the world, but considered too out there for PCs.

 The Pratchett-inspired game eschews this; while golems are unusual in Ankh-Morpork, and certainly powerful (more powerful than you might want in a low-level game), Warforged are a similar idea, but rendered playable.
 Tabaxi represent a different kind of character than "short and resistant to magic in some way".
 Dragonborn evoke the namesake of the game, again providing a different sort of character to play.
 That these exist don't invalidate the options to play elves, dwarves, and halflings.
-A Pratchett-inspired game will have a more cosmopolitan approach to races, both in terms of racism (as above),
+A Pratchett-inspired game will have a more cosmopolitan approach to races, both in terms of racism (as above), and in terms of options.

 Tuesday, October 24, 2023